louisfaury/cruxponent/content/post/optimal_filter.md

 This post is interested in state estimation in HMMs: filtering, prediction and smoothing.
 We will introduce state estimation as the solution of an optimisation problem, and prove the celebrated recursive updates for each inference use-case.
-A special attention will be given to filters (and how they easily generalise to the celebrated Kalman filters).
+A special attention will be given to HMM filters (and how they easily generalise to the celebrated Kalman filters).

 <!--more-->